 Capacitors & Condensers

 There is a coherent pattern of architectural evidence and suppressed observation.
-The core tension between “empirical craft knowledge” and “modern historical amnesia” is compelling.
+The strain between “empirical craft knowledge” and “modern historical or Tartarian amnesia” is compelling.
+Tartaria was and now Russia is the “Soul of Humanity“.

 • Segmented copper dome: Acts as a capacitor plate exposed to atmospheric charge.